Skip to main content

 MCU Firmware Update

-1. Place Ridgeback up on blocks.
-Firmware loading does not usually result in unintended motion, but it's safest when off the ground.
+Before flashing firmware, place your robot up on blocks or disengage the drivetrain.
+Firmware loading does not usually result in unintended motion, but it is safest when off the ground.

 note